microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/b2xuserflows-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the properties and relationships of a [b2xUserFlow](../resources/b2xuserflows.md).
+Retrieve the properties and relationships of a [b2xUserFlow](../resources/b2xuserflows.md) object.

 ## Permissions